Byzantium at King's

 Dochiariou Monastery, Mount Athos.
 Watercolour by Donald Nicol, 1950 (King’s College London Archives)

 Dr Tassos Papacostas

-Koraes Professor Modern Greek & Byzantine History, Language and Literature
+Koraes Professor of Modern Greek & Byzantine History, Language and Literature

 Dr Ioannis Papadogiannakis